phizaz/gaw/README.md

 pip install gaw
 ```

+Due to my limited skills (to support both Python 2 and 3) and hurries, some bugs can really get through my poor testing.
+However, since I'm also using this library for production, bug fixes should be fast, and `pip install --upgrade --no-cache-dir gaw` should do it.

 ## Request Life Cycle

 1. **Gaw Client** makes a connection and sends a request packet to a **Gaw Server**.